pipefunc/pipefunc/docs/source/concepts/irregular-arrays.md

 - Element-wise maps (`values[i, j*] -> …`) still receive scalar elements and never see padded sentinels—the scheduler skips masked coordinates entirely.
 - Reducers that take the full span of a single irregular axis (`values[i, :] -> …`) now receive a 1‑D NumPy array where the masked tail has already been trimmed.
+- Column-wise reducers (`values[:, j*] -> …`) get the entire irregular column as a list-of-lists.
+Each list is already trimmed to its realised extent, so you decide how to align or pad when aggregating.
 - Higher-dimensional slices continue to arrive as `numpy.ma.MaskedArray` objects so you can preserve structure.

+Put another way: although the storages keep padded `np.ma.masked` sentinels internally, the values handed to your `pipefunc` implementations are already trimmed when the mapspec declares an irregular axis.

 Typing with `pipefunc.typing.Array` helps document the expectation but does not change the runtime behaviour.